 Pre-game.
 Get your haircut/color, mani/pedi, eyebrow-shaping, and other salon needs done before John Waters Camp.
 Schedule your beauty needs in advance—you don’t want to show up with grown-in ROOTS, do you?!?
 (Unless it’s a particular character you are going for.)

 Party wear.
-In addition to the main Costume Contest, there are random theme parties—Twist Challenge, 70s Dance Party, 80s Trash Party, Rainbow March, etc. Basically know there is a party going on all the time, so let your freak flag fly.
+In addition to the main Costume Contest, there are random theme parties/contests—Twist Challenge, 70s Disco Party, 80s Trash Party, Rainbow March, Senior Prom, Backwards Breakfast, Most Hideous Wearing White After Labor Day Contest, Trash Couture Afterparty, etc. Basically know there is a party going on all the time, so let your freak flag fly.
+Be a dandy in a weird suit, or demented royalty, or a club kid in a k-hole.
 If you don’t want to pack too much, accessories can make a look.
 A fit-and-flare 1950s-type dress paired with outrageous makeup, teased hair, bangle bracelets, and pointy shoes is suddenly a 1980s outfit.

 Camp wear.
 You know those skimpy tops and novelty t-shirts you have laying around that are too tacky or obscene for everyday life?
 Camp John Waters is where you wear them to hike/zipline/trampoline bounce/shoot arrows.
 Booty shorts, skintight yoga pants, and/or 1950s-style capris (hysterectomy pants, I call them!) are also in order.
 Or go upper-crust and dress à la Cuddles Kovinsky (Edith Massey) from Polyester and wear tennis whites or an equestrian ensemble.
 Be part of the Popular Slut Club!

 Resort wear.
-There is a definite John Water Camp version of resort wear—caftans, day pajamas, and silk robes are all popular choices among campers (in bed and outdoors).
+There is a definite Camp John Waters version of resort wear—caftans, day pajamas, and silk robes are all popular choices among campers (in bed and outdoors).
 I always bring a slinky 1970s-style disco dress—it doesn’t wrinkle, I don’t need a bra, and I look like I’m ready to do blow with Mick Jagger and Divine at Studio 54.

 Cold/rainy weather wear.
 It’s mid-September in Connecticut, so the weather is going to vary A LOT.
 The first two years were so warm that I basically lived in my swimsuits.
 The third year was so cold at night, I wore my leopard-print coat over everything (as camper Nate Watson pointed out, leopard print is a neutral at Camp John Waters).
 A motorcycle jacket is Cry-Baby-esque and a practical choice for stormy weather—there is a reason that bikers wear them in rain, sleet, and snow.
 Or a trench coat for flashing!
 Have a hoodie/cardigan/pullover sweater, a long-sleeve T-shirt, a pair of long pants/jeans, and/or warm tights to be able to throw on if it gets chilly.
 My most-used garment was a long black duster that felt like a casual cardigan but looked witchy–I threw it on over swimsuits and evening gowns equally.

 Sleep wear.
-Bring your whimsical sleepover clothes—chiffon peignoir sets, unicorn onesies, piped pajamas, marabou feather robes, etc. Having interesting sleepwear also multiplies your party outfits.
-Most mornings I rolled out of bed and went straight to breakfast wearing the babydoll nightie I slept in, topped off by a robe and satin bedroom slippers.
+Bring your whimsical sleepover clothes—satin peignoir sets, unicorn onesies, piped pajamas, marabou feather robes, etc. Having interesting sleepwear also multiplies your party outfits.
+Most mornings I rolled out of bed and went straight to breakfast wearing the babydoll nightie I slept in, topped off by a robe and high-heeled bedroom slippers.

 Camp footwear.
 The campground is extremely rocky, hilly, and often damp and muddy (to the chagrin of every camper in platform stripper heels trying to make their way back to their cabin in the dark).
 I recommend at least one pair of sneakers for actual camp activities, one pair of water-resistant shoes/boots (get water-resistant sneakers if you want to pare down your number of shoes), and one pair of water-resistant sandals/flip-flops/water shoes.
 Slippers to wear inside the cabin is a smart idea—go posh or go tacky.